Atelopus cruciger

 Atelopus cruciger, also known as the Veragua stubfoot toad or Rancho Grande harlequin frog, is a species of toad in the family Bufonidae.
-It is endemic to Venezuela and is known from the central Venezuelan Coastal Range.
-The species was already suspected to be extinct because, despite considerable effort, none had been found since 1986.
-However, in 2003, a small population was found, with few other locations discovered later.
-It is mainly threatened by chytridiomycosis.
+It is endemic to Venezuela and is mainly found in the central Venezuelan Coastal Range.
+Despite considerable effort, no specimens of Atelopus cruciger could be found for seventeen years after 1986.
+The species was believed extinct until, in 2003, researchers found a small population at the Cordillera de La Costa.
+A few other locations were later discovered.
+Atelopus cruciger is mainly threatened by chytridiomycosis.
 It is locally called sapito rayado.

 Description

 Adult males measure 28–35 mm and adult females 40–50 mm in snout–vent length.
 The body is slender.
 The snout is pointed in dorsal view.
 No tympanum is visible, but the supratympanic crest is well developed.
 There are small rounded warts present on the dorsolateral surfaces, most prominently around the arm insertions and as a dorsolateral row.
 The fingers have basal webbing while the toes are slightly more webbed.
 The hind limbs are relatively long.
 Preserved specimens have greenish tan color that is lighter on the ventral side.
 The dorsal surfaces have dense brown vermiculation as well as a X-pattern behind the head.